dazraf/vertx-hot/readme.md

 **Optional**

 * `configFile` - the class path to the verticle configuration file.
-The configuration that is loaded will be decorated with the property `devmode` set to `true`.
+When loaded, `vertx:hot` will add the property `"devmode": true`.

-* `liveHttpReload` - when set to `true`, any web pages served by the application verticles will reload automatically when the application is recompiled or when any static resources are updated.
-Default is `true`.
+* `liveHttpReload` - when `true`, all web pages served by the application verticles will auto reload when any source is changed. `default: true`

-* `buildResources` - when set to `true`, any change to files under the resource directories will trigger a compile.
+* `buildResources` - when set to `true`, any change to files under the resource directories will trigger a `compile`.
-Use this if your resources generate sources.
-Default is `false`.
+Use this if your resources generate sources. `default: false`

-* `notificationPort` - the websocket port for notifications to the browser, when used in conjunction with `liveHttpReload` set to `true`.
+* `notificationPort` - websocket port for browser notifications.
+Used in conjunction with `liveHttpReload: true`.
 Default is `9999`.

 ### Step 3: Run it